A-Mazing-Game/A-Mazing-Game/3D Beginner/readme.txt

 Linear interpolation: When the player gets close to an enemy, the vignette increases and decreases when the player moves away from the enemy: Jacob Rammer

+Linear interpolation / Dot Product: When a player gets close to a ghost, the ghost stops moving and faces the player: Tyler Christenson